jeremy-ellis-tech/Xamarin.Android.Skobbler/README.md

 		//Catch invalid search status here.
 	}

-`com.skobbler.ngx.config` has been renamed to `Skobbler.Ngx.Configuration` to avoid a naming warning.
-All other namespace names should be the same as their respective Java packages, minus the `com` prefix and capitalization.
+Namespaces should be the same as their respective Java packages, minus the `com` prefix and capitalization.

 ## Demo App Screenshots ##